Chart Color Schemes

 Population growth drivers in Derwent Park - Lutana are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, the area is expected to increase by 408 persons to 2041 based on the latest population numbers, with an increase of 8.0% in total over the 17 years.
+For areas not covered, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted and adjusted using weighted aggregation method from LGA to SA2 levels.
+Based on projected demographic shifts, the area is expected to increase by 408 persons to 2041, an increase of 8.0% over the 17 years.

 Frequently Asked Questions - Population